NET WORTH: Unknown

 FUNDING AREAS: Arts & Culture, Health & Medical Research, Education, Environment & Animals, Global, Women, Progressive Causes

-OVERVIEW: The Rosenthal Family Foundation is the philanthropic vehicle of film director and producer Rick Rosenthal, his wife Nancy, and family.
+OVERVIEW: The Rosenthal Family Foundation is the philanthropic organization of film director and producer Rick Rosenthal, his wife Nancy, and family.
 The foundation runs several arts and medical awards.
-It also gives grants to support the environment, women, progressive causes, and more.
+It also makes grants to support the environment, women, progressive causes, and more.
 Despite a robust and varied grantmaking operation, the foundation keeps a low profile.

 BACKGROUND: Born in 1949, Richard "Rick" L. Rosenthal Jr., graduated from The Choate School, Harvard University and the American Film Institute.
 He helped launch Sean Penn's career when he cast the then-unknown actor in the 1983 film Bad Boys.
 Rosenthal worked on the Emmy-winning ABC series Life Goes On, as well as Law & Order: Special Victims Unit, Buffy the Vampire Slayer and Smallville.
 In recent years, Rosenthal has turned to the independent film world.

 ARTS & CULTURE: The Rosenthal Family Foundation was originally established in the late 1940s by Rick Rosenthal's parents, Richard Sr. and Hinda, who were strong patrons of the arts.
 The Rosenthal Family Foundation Award for Fiction of $10,000 has been awarded annually since 1957 to a young novelist.
 The Rosenthal Family Foundation Award for Painting of $10,000, meanwhile, has been awarded annually since 1960 to a young painter of distinction.